florianseidl/perma/README.md

 ## Serializers

 Perma comes with a selection of serializers and allows for simple addition of custom serilaizers.
+Serializers aim for a relatively efficient serialization of values.

 ### Plain Serializers